Harvest summer squash young and tender. Harvest summer squash when the skin is glossy and soft enough to be easily pierced with your thumbnail.

 - Zucchinis can be frozen for use in bread and soups: peel, slice or cube, and blanch the fruit by placing the squash in a wire basket then plunge it into a large kettle of rapidly boiling water for three minutes; then cool the squash by plunging the basket into ice water for another three minutes; drain and pack the fruit in freezer containers.
 Frozen summer squash can be prepared for mealtime by boiling for three to five minutes until fork tender.

-More tips: How to Grow Summer Squash.
+Growing tips: How to Grow Summer and Winter Squash